Farm to school stories: Meet the producers and purchasers

 Emily Cooper, owner of Full Cellar Farm, began selling produce to schools in 2024.
 Photo credit: Emilie Chen

-Learn how small businesses and school buyers have entered the farm to school marketplace and how they are able to consistently sell to school and early childhood programs in Oregon.
+Learn how small businesses and school buyers have entered the farm to school marketplace and how they are able to sell to school and early childhood programs in Oregon.

 Fishpatrick’s Specialty Canned Tuna